Watch Jason Derulo Chip His Front Teeth Eating Corn in Shocking TikTok

-Jason Derulo Seems to Chip Front Teeth Eating Corn in Shocking TikTok Video: Watch!
+Jason Derulo Seems to Chip Front Teeth Eating Corn in Shocking TikTok Video

 In the clip, the 30-year-old "Talk Dirty" singer attaches corn on the cob to a drill, saying, "Hey, have y'all seen this?
 I've always wanted to try it.
 Life hack."